vladyslavkuliani/angular_hangman_lab/README.md

 * when starting the game use a random word from a list of words
 * should it be case insensitive?
 * keep score.
-* listing "X tries remaining" is boring: develop a way to visualize the drawing of the hangman as the game progresses
+* TOUGH: listing "X tries remaining" is boring: develop a way to visualize the drawing of the hangman as the game progresses

 # Sample